Water Quality Testing

 “Recent well testing in various towns around Connecticut has found arsenic and uranium,” said DPH Epidemiologist Brian Toal.
 “While the distribution of contaminated wells has been sporadic, there have been enough findings statewide to prompt recommended testing for both metals in all Connecticut towns.

 OTHER WATER QUALITY TESTS TO CONSIDER

 WATER QUALITY GUIDE SHEETS

 Don’t be fooled by home inspectors that state they provide a complete well system inspection and testing.
-Only a licensed well contractor can conduct the invasive inspections and system testing needed to insure that there are no major issues with the well or water treatment system(s).
+Only a licensed well contractor can conduct the invasive inspections and system testing needed to ensure that there are no major issues with the well or any water treatment system(s).

 A licensed well contractor will:

 Conduct a well depletion and recovery test to determine system output (gallons per minute) and a check of the water level before and during pumping.

 They will examine the pump motor performance (check amperage draw, grounding, and line voltage).

 Examine the pressure tank and pressure switch.
 Conduct an inspection of the well equipment and any water treatment systems.

 Provide concise, clear, written report explaining results and recommendations for your well.